Guiding large-scale management of invasive species using network metrics: Results

-Metric performance was sensitive to the detail of social and ecological data used in the metric calculation (Fig.~\ref{fig:overview}).
-In the case with full social data but but low ecological data, the median performance of RD and H+A strategies was equivalent (both $\approx$ 95\%), while the performance of RB was lower (71\%).
-In comparison, with low social but full ecological the ranking of metrics by their median performance shifted and RB and H+A performed best (91\%) with RD slightly lower (87\%).
-This finding is unsurprising given that the objective of maximizing inspected boats depends on the number of boats moved (edge weights) which is not known with low social.
-For low social/low ecological, all focal metrics performed approximately the same, with median performance above 80\% for the 0.1 budget case (Fig.~\ref{fig:main}A; Tables \ref{tab:results}, \ref{tab:results-bin}).
-Very similar results to the low social/low ecological case were observed even with only undirected topology (``minimal'' information; see SI).
-Network size had a positive effect on performance with low levels of ecological data.
-Quantile regressions showed no statistical evidence of a drop in median performance as network size increased for any low information case.
-In the low social/low ecological case, the lower (0.25 quantile) performance for all focal metrics improved significantly ($p < 0.10$) for counties with larger (Fig \ref{fig:main}B; See Fig.~\ref{fig:size} for other budgets) or more connected (higher average degree; see Fig.~\ref{fig:density}) networks.
+Metric performance was reduced when less detailed social and ecological information was used in the metric calculation (Fig.~\ref{fig:main}), but these patterns differed depending on which type of data was removed.
+In the case with full social information but low ecological information, the performance of degree (median 97\%, lower quartile 90\%) and H+A (median 95\%, lower quartile 85\%) strategies were both high.
+The performance of betweenness was lower (median 72\%; lower quartile 52\%) (SI Table S3).
+In comparison, with low social but full ecological information the ranking of metrics by their median and lower quartile performance shifted.
+Betweenness (median 93\%; lower quartile 84\%) and H+A (median 92\%; lower quartile 88\%) performed best, with degree slightly lower (median 88\%; lower quartile 72\%).
+Also notable is that the average of the counties in the lower quartile was similar for H+A in each of these partial information scenarios (67\% with low environmental; 77\% with low social), and failure rates remained below 10\%.
+In contrast, for betweenness and degree, average performance in the lower quartile dropped to near 50\% or lower in one scenario or another, and failure rates were higher (SI Table S3).
+For low social/low ecological, all focal metrics performed approximately the same, with median performance above 80\%, lower quartile approximately 65\%, and average across the lower quartile counties 44-53\% for reasonable budgets (Fig.~\ref{fig:main}A; relative budgets $< 0.25$ Table S3).
+Very similar results to the low social/low ecological case were observed even with only undirected topology (``minimal'' information; see SI Section S6).